Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 National college recipient

-Mason Goche, Portland State University, is our 4th national recipient.
+Hannah Gardner, Grand Valley State University, is our 5th national recipient.

-Congratulations Mason, we are very proud of you!
+Congratulations Hannah, we are very proud of you!

 National high school recipient

-Danielle Cooper, senior from Myrtle Beach High School, in Myrtle Beach, SC, is our 3rd recipient outside of Michigan.
-This past winter we went to the national audience for the third time.
+Heather Reed, senior from Heritage High School in Brentwood, CA, is our 4th recipient outside of Michigan.
+This past winter we went to the national audience for the fourth time.

-Congratulations, Danielle!
+Congratulations, Heather!
 We are very proud of you!

 Melissa Rose Ziemer Scholarship recipient

 We created the Melissa Rose Ziemer Scholarship as a living tribute to our dear friend Melissa.
 She is an incredible singer / songwriter and actress born and raised in Carbondale, Illinois until age 9 then moving to Vincennes, Indiana until age 18.
 Melissa moved to Chicago and played festivals, clubs, private parties and many other venues.
 Melissa is a proud 1991 graduate of Vincennes Lincoln High School.

 "Faith and Leadership" Award recipient

-Margaret Dowling, senior from Mount Carmel Academy in New Orleans, Louisiana, is our 4th recipient.
+Sophia Skipper, junior from Mount Carmel Academy in New Orleans, Louisiana, is our 5th recipient.
 Mount Carmel Academy has a rich tradition in Catholic education and some of the top students in the country.
-Margaret was chosen for being grounded in the Catholic faith and volunteering her time in the communities.
+Sophia was chosen for being grounded in the Catholic faith and volunteering her time in the communities.

 Volleyball "Role Model" Award recipient

 our 2014 recipient.
 She is an incredible leader, a state champion, and a team player.

 Congratulations Annie, we are very proud of you!

 National Volleyball Senior "Leadership" Scholarship recipient

 Congratulations Heather, we are very proud of you!